ksrinivaucsd/cse-15l-lab-reports/lab5/lab5.md

 *Part 4*

 The working directory is shown below.
 The only non-bash script file which contains the term "Hello" in it is Hello.java.
-This issue with find-hello.sh was that it printed out every non-bash script file found by find.

 ![Image](CSE15LLab5Pic4.png)

+The issue with find-hello.sh was that it printed out every non-bash script file found by find.
+The main command in that script is shown below

+  find . -type f -not -name "*.sh" -exec echo "Found 'Hello' in: " {} \; -exec grep "Hello" {} \;

+Clearly -exec is called on every non-bash script file found after that the file is checked for "Hello" and the line in which "Hello" is found is printed.

+The improved command is as follows

+  find . -type f -not -name "*.sh" -exec grep -q "Hello" {} \; -exec echo "Found 'Hello' in: " {} \;